 A Comparison and Key Use Cases

 When it comes to determining a project management methodology, there’s plenty that needs to be considered.
 Depending on the nature of your specific project and your organization’s current infrastructure, one project methodology may be more favorable over another.
-Below, we’ll dive into two key project methodologies, Waterfall and Agile, and detail use cases for when which methodology is recommended in specific circumstances.
+Below, we’re comparing Agile and Waterfall project methodologies, and detail use cases for when which methodology is recommended in specific circumstances.